102092/TIL/redis/Concurrent requests.md

-# How to prevent duplicated requests
+# How to prevent concurrent requests
 ## Set up
 - java, spring
 	- spring-data-redis